IACUC FAQ

 -

-The IACUC is a standing committee and charged under the Animal Welfare Act with representing “....society's concerns regarding the welfare of animal subjects ...”
+IACUC stands for the Institutional Animal Care and Use Protocol and is a standing committee charged under the Animal Welfare Act with representing “society’s concerns regarding the welfare of animal subjects...”
 The Committee oversees the University’s animal care and use program and is responsible for reviewing all animal care applications using vertebrate animals, ensuring compliance with federal animal welfare regulations, inspecting animal facilities and investigator laboratories, and investigating animal concerns.

-- 2. What is an Animal Care and Use Protocol?
+- 2. What is an Animal Care and Use Protocol, and why it is important?

 -